2bibliotheques/2bibliotheques.github.io/resources.md

 [Mirror of parsecproductions.net/slender](https://2bibliotheques.github.io/parsecarchive/)

 ## Downloads

 ### Files

+[Literature Excerpt Database](https://drive.google.com/uc?export=download&id=1uwYMtjcj1xt1-8pD6G0Frz2nPS_J6b_z) – This .XLSX file contains excerpts that I have bookmarked for future reference in my repertoire of read literature.
+I decided to record these especially profound or moving passages as raw text in a database, including relevant book information.
+I did this in order to make this content more accessible to others and to myself when I am separated from my physical library.

 [EU Banned Food Additives Card](https://drive.google.com/uc?export=download&id=1t7hokSQElinvg5bRSm9Nd6OArbL-BvYe) – I created this list partly out of horror and partly out of fun.
 While it is evident that avoiding processed foods altogether is a better alternative to referencing this card when faced with an interminable ingredient list, the awareness of what is allowed to be put in industrial food is arguably more impactful than the health benefits that I proport from using this card.

 [The Edict of Sugar](https://drive.google.com/uc?export=download&id=1kn-GkRh7NWQiFOfuQFahzv45hsgNpFWU) – This project was undertaken after I realized how pervasive added sugars were in processed foodstuffs.
 The research and writing was mostly for my own enjoyment, however; I made especial effort to finish this on the Ides of March 2025.
 I now avoid added sugars altogether without such a meticulous "credit system," although I retain many of the principles and historical perspectives shared in this piece.
 My reader must excuse the prose that I seemed to have defaulted to in this writing.